Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ## 26.6 Using a for-expansion macro to define a for loop
 As easy as it is to for-loop over an array, this is not defined for other composite data-structures, such as the linked list we discussed in § 12.6.
+Jai has a slick mechanism, which makes writing a custom iterator for a custom data container very easy.
-But this can be done with a macro, by defining a so-called *for_expansion*:
+This can be done with a macro, by defining a so-called *for_expansion*:

 See *26.8_linked_list_for_expansion.jai*:
 ```c++